Wondering what 1923 boy names were on top?

 After all, if you’re having children today, your parents’ names are probably something like Mark and Julie, or maybe Scott and Nicole.
 Your grandparents’ names could be something still dated – Ron and Shirley, perhaps.
 But it’s also possible that you’ll find some vintage gems, like Betty and George.

 Even farther back, it’s a good bet that your great-grandparents’ names trace back about 100 years.
-And that century brings us back to names like Arthur and Evelyn, Frank and Rose.
+And that century brings us back to names like Arthur and Evelyn, Frank and Grace.
 They’re the vintage gems we’re all after for our children circa 2023.

 SURPRISING FINDS FROM 1923 BOY NAMES